 Grants for motor vehicles for Veterans who lost their sight or the use of their limbs, or

-Homestead Property Tax Exemption for Veteran With 100% Disability: Honorably discharged Veterans with a service-connected total disability are exempt from all property taxes on the assessed value of their homestead property.
+Homestead Property Tax Exemption for Veteran With 100% Disability: Honorably discharged Veterans that have a service-connected total disability are exempt from all property taxes on the assessed value of their homestead property.
 Surviving Spouses of eligible Veterans can also receive the tax exemption.

 Who is eligible for the Mississippi Homestead Property Tax Exemption?
-To qualify for the exemption the Veteran must be honorably discharged and must provide proof they are rated by the VA with a service-connected, total disability.
+To qualify for the exemption the Veteran must have been honorably discharged and have a service-connected, total disability rating from the VA.

 Mississippi State Taxes on U.S. Department of Veterans Affairs Disability Dependency and Indemnity Compensation (DIC): DIC is a tax-free monetary benefit paid to eligible survivors of military Service members who died in the line of duty or eligible survivors of Veterans whose death resulted from a service-related injury or disease.

-Military Survivor Benefit Plan (SBP)/ Reserve Component Survivor Benefit Plan (RCSBP)/ Retired Serviceman’s Family Protection Plan (RSFPP) Mississippi State Tax Benefits?
-SBP, RCSBP and RSFPP are not taxed in Mississippi.
+Mississippi State Tax Exemption for Military Survivor Benefit Plan (SBP)/ Reserve Component Survivor Benefit Plan (RCSBP)/ Retired Serviceman’s Family Protection Plan (RSFPP): SBP, RCSBP and RSFPP are not taxed in Mississippi.

 What are my Mississippi Military and Veteran Education Benefits?

-The Mississippi State Educational Assistance Program (SEAP): SEAP pays tuition to state and regionally accredited institutions for Service members who are not receiving Federal Tuition Assistance (except for Memorandum of Understanding (MOU) for the Free Tuition Program (FTP) schools).
+The Mississippi State Educational Assistance Program (SEAP): SEAP pays tuition to state and regionally accredited institutions for Service members who are not receiving Federal Tuition Assistance, except for Memorandum of Understanding (MOU) for the Free Tuition Program (FTP) schools.
 The amount per semester is determined by the SEAP Board before each state fiscal year based on funds available.
-SEAP currently funds up to $4,500.00 per year (1 Jul – 30 Jun) at $250.00 per credit hour.
+SEAP currently funds up to $4,500.00 per year (1 Jul – 30 Jun) at $250 per credit hour.

 Registered voter in Mississippi

-Enrolled in a state or regionally accredited college or university located in Mississippi
+Full time student enrolled in a regionally accredited college or university located in Mississippi

 Maintain a 2.0 semester GPA

-Can only be used for an undergraduate degree or vocational education courses
+Used only for an undergraduate degree or vocation program

-Can be used in conjunction with federal tuition assistance or GI Bill for classes at MOU for the FTP schools only.
-FTP school list:
+Can be used in conjunction with federal tuition assistance or GI Bill for classes at MOU for the FTP schools only: